martinvonz/jj/docs/FAQ.md

 - The private commit _wwwwwwww_ is the second parent of the merge commit.
 - The working copy (_vvvvvvvv_) contains changes from both.

 As you work, squash your changes using `jj squash --into xxxxxxxx`.
-Or, you can keep your changes in a separate commit and remove _ttsqqnrx_ as a parent:
+Or you can keep your changes in a separate commit without the private commit _wwwwwwww_ as a
+parent:

 ```shell
 # Remove the private commit as a parent